elotroalex/chiens/_texts/translation.md

 - and sapwood and trial and the triumphant litchi
 - and sacrilege
 - ramp, ramp
-- my big girl peopled with hair and fowl
+- my tall daughter peopled with hair and fowl
 - and of chance and knowledge
 - and inheritances and sources
 - on the tip of your love, on the tip of your delays